centrifuge/documentation/docs/use/participate-in-network/index.md

 ## Who can participate in governance and what can they do?

-Community member (ie anyone who considers themselves part of the Centrifuge community):
-- Start a discussion, indicate preference in polls, and comment on any proposal on the Centrifuge governance forum.

-CFG holders:
 Community members (ie anyone who considers themselves part of the Centrifuge community):
-- Start a discussion
+- Start a discussion in the forum
 - Indicate preference in polls
 - Comment on any proposal on the Centrifuge governance forum.